AdobeDocs/destination-sdk.en/help/oauth2-authentication.md

 ## Overview {#overview}

-Use Destination SDK to allow Adobe Experience Platform to connect to your destination by using the [OAuth2 authentication framework](https://tools.ietf.org/html/rfc6749).
+Use Destination SDK to allow Adobe Experience Platform to connect to your destination by using the [OAuth 2 authentication framework](https://tools.ietf.org/html/rfc6749).

-This page describes the various OAuth2 authentication flows supported by Destination SDK, and provides instructions to set up OAuth2 authentication for your destination.
+This page describes the various OAuth 2 authentication flows supported by Destination SDK, and provides instructions to set up OAuth 2 authentication for your destination.

-## How to add OAuth2 authentication details to your destination configuration {#how-to-setup}
+## How to add OAuth 2 authentication details to your destination configuration {#how-to-setup}

 ### Prerequisites in your system {#prerequisites}

 As a first step, you must create an app in your system for Adobe Experience Platform, or otherwise register Experience Platform in your system.
 The goal is to generate a client ID and client secret, which are needed to authenticate Experience Platform to your destination.
-As part of this configuration in your system, you need the Adobe Experience Platform OAuth2 redirect/callback URL, which you can get from the table below.
+As part of this configuration in your system, you need the Adobe Experience Platform OAuth 2 redirect/callback URL, which you can get from the table below.

 >[!IMPORTANT]
 >
->The step to register a redirect/callback URL for Adobe Experience Platform in your system is required only for the [OAuth2 with Authorization Code](/help/oauth2-authentication.md#authorization-code) grant type.
+>The step to register a redirect/callback URL for Adobe Experience Platform in your system is required only for the [OAuth 2 with Authorization Code](/help/oauth2-authentication.md#authorization-code) grant type.
 For the other two supported grant types (password and client credentials), you can skip this step.

 Redirect/callback URL | Environment |
 ---------|----------|